Recently I was asked to try out and review some really cool tools for light painting – call appropriately, Light Painting Brushes.

 Then we combined the Plexiglass Brush with some of the others.
 This is what we got in the classroom and out at the ghost town.

-In a previous tutorial I showed you how to take multiple light painted images and combine them in Photoshop.
-I did that with a couple images from the ghost town (the one you already saw using the orange sword and the image directly above) to get the following result.
+In a previous tutorial, I showed you how to take multiple light painted images and combine them in Photoshop.
+I did that with a couple of images from the ghost town (the one you already saw using the orange sword and the image directly above) to get the following result.